 4. Organize Releases: Once you have features sorted, you can now organize them into themes.
 When all your features are organized, you can begin laying out the timeline for releases, which can be grouped by theme, launch time, or development capacity.

 5. Choose a View and Share: Finally, when you create a roadmap, you must choose what information will be most accessible and what level of detail works best for your product.
-Guide yourself by asking what the purpose of your roadmap is, who needs to see it most, what information is most important, and what time frame works best to meet your goals.
+Guide yourself by asking what the purpose of your roadmap is, who needs to see it most, what information is most important, and what time frame best meets your goals.

 Types of Product Roadmaps